QinMing/Nachos-Operating-System/readme.md

 Writing to the console is done by the Write function, which uses a lock (writeLock) and a semaphore (write) to guarantee mutual exclusion and then calls the Console's putChar function, writing characters from the system buffer to stdout.

-    Tests:(called from userprog by executing ./nachos -x ../test/{testname}) testp4_shell -  Then type in "../test/{name}" in shell.
+    Tests:(called from userprog by executing ./nachos -x ../test/{testname}) testp4_shell -  A simple shell that can execute other programs, for example try to type in "../test/snake".
+In this shell, argument is not surpported. snake - A test program that exercises Write system call implementation, provided by Professor Voelker. echo - It will repeat what you type in.
-        snake -
-                In testp3_addition the 3 digits will be summed up and shown in Exit value.
 --------------------

 ##5.
 Exception Handling